 Note: Do not select Modifications or Filter.

-Once you have perfectly configured the options, hit the covert option.
+Once you have perfectly configured the options, hit the Convert option.

-How to Export iPhone Contacts to Excel/CSV using Apps
+How to Export iPhone Contacts to Excel/CSV using third-party apps

-What’s more, is that you can also choose the export method.
-Export contacts using email, SMS, iMessage, Dropbox, Google Drive, iCloud Drive, Slack, Evernote, and more.
+What’s more, you can also choose the Export method to export Contacts using email, SMS, iMessage, Dropbox, Google Drive, iCloud Drive, Slack, Evernote, and more.

 It also lets you pick which data you would like to export.
-For instance, you can choose to add/remove email, address, etc..
-In the end you get a clean customized spreadsheet that you can export via Email or Dropbox.
+For instance, you can choose to add or remove your email, address, etc. In the end, you get a clean, customized spreadsheet that you can export via Email or Dropbox.